Vjekoslav Luburić: Assessment

 Contemporary German accounts place the number of Serbs killed by the Ustaše at about 350,000.
-According to the United States Holocaust Memorial Museum, between 320,000 and 340,000 Serbs were killed by the Ustaše over the course of the war.
-Most modern historians agree that the Ustaše killed over 300,000 Serbs, or about 17 percent of all Serbs living in the NDH.
+According to the United States Holocaust Memorial Museum, between 320,000 and 340,000 Serbs were killed by the Ustaše throughout the war.
+Most modern historians agree that the Ustaše killed over 300,000 Serbs, or about 17 per cent of all Serbs living in the NDH.
 At the Nuremberg trials, these killings were judged to have constituted genocide.
 The Ustaše were also responsible for the deaths of 26,000 Jews and 20,000 Roma.
 The historian Emily Greble estimates that approximately 200,000 wartime deaths can be attributed to Luburić.
 During the war, Luburić boasted that the Ustaše had killed more Serbs in Jasenovac, "than the Ottoman Empire was able to do during its occupation of Europe."
 He also confided in Hermann Neubacher, the Reich Ministry of Foreign Affairs' Plenipotentiary for Southeastern Europe, that he believed about 225,000 Serbs had been killed at Jasenovac.
 An incomplete list of victims compiled by the Jasenovac Memorial Site contains the names of 83,145 individuals, including 47,627 Serbs, 16,173 Roma and 13,116 Jews.
 Most historians agree that around 100,000 people were killed at Jasenovac.